UsQuake/FuzzWasmInRust/afl_issue_report.md

    ```

 **Expected behavior**

+With afl-showmap,
-I expect the message that "0 bitmaps captured" not error message.
+I expect the message that "0 bitmaps captured" not error message

 **Screen output/Screenshots**